Kenzykishk/neubrutalism-landing-page/README.md

 - Designed mainly for **desktop view**
 - Focused on visual styling and layout precision
 - Inspired by modern UI design trends
+-
+- ## 📱 Responsiveness
+This project is fully responsive and works smoothly across:
+- Desktop 💻
+- Tablet 📱
+- Mobile 📱